-CALHN is a member of the Adelaide Health Innovation Partnership (AHIP) and through this partnership is committed to establishing a Centre of Excellence for Aboriginal Health.
+CALHN is committed to establishing a Centre of Excellence for Aboriginal Health.
 With its Kaurna name gifted through the Kaurna Warra Pintyanthi group, Purruna Trruku (meaning 'wellbeing centre') this new initiative will be underpinned by Aboriginal knowledge.
 It will strive to inform and advocate for culturally appropriate practices within all levels of the South Australian healthcare system.
-By combining new and existing priorities with a strong governance structure provided by Aboriginal leaders from within the AHIP organisations, Purruna Trruku will present opportunity for collaboration on a collective vision for improved Aboriginal health.
+By combining new and existing priorities with a strong governance structure provided by Aboriginal leaders from within partner organisations, Purruna Trruku will present opportunity for collaboration on a collective vision for improved Aboriginal health.